leomadori/GamesHub/README.md

 When any card with the value of 9 is drawn, the player who draws it can choose a word.
 All players that follow must say words that rhyme with the chosen word, and this continues until one person fails to rhyme with the chosen word.
 The said person must drink their beverage.

 **'10': "Pick a category.
 Go around until someone can't answer.
 They drink!"**
-When any card with the value of 10 is drawn, the player who draws it can choose a word.
-All players that follow must say words that rhyme with the chosen word, and this continues until one person fails to rhyme with the chosen word.
+When any card with the value of 10 is drawn, the player who draws it can choose a category.
+All players that follow must name objects that fit into the category, and this continues until one person fails to do so.
 The said person must drink their beverage.

 **'J': "Never Have I Ever - Everyone puts up 3 fingers.
 First to drop all fingers drinks!"**
 When any card with the value of J is drawn, a mini-game of "Never Have I Ever" begins.
 "Never Have I Ever" requires all players to put up 3 fingers.
 For each turn in the game, players will say something that they have never done before (e.g. "Never have I ever travelled to Sweden").
 Players who have done the said thing before (e.g. If they have travelled to Sweden / live in Sweden) will put a finger down.
 The first player(s) who put all their fingers down will have to drink their beverage.